stffrdhrn/stffrdhrn.github.io/page/curriculum-vitae.markdown

 implemented STARTTLS on mail servers and have a deep understanding of Private/Public key encryption schemes.</p>

+<h3>OpenRISC, Linux and Open Source</h3>
+<p>As a computer engineer I have a background in both hardware and software
+engineering.
+As my day job is mainly high level systems programming I keep my hardware knowledge sharp by contributing to open source projects.</p>

+<p>I am currently the Linux kernel maintainer for the OpenRISC
+architecture.
+My experience working on OpenRISC and the Linux kernel since 2016 has allowed me to work with excellent people and code bases.</p>

+<p>As maintainer I have worked to develop, cleanup, review and test Linux
+patchsets for the OpenRISC architecture.
+This activity has also allowed me to work on and improve OpenRISC on so many other systems including GDB, GCC, OpenOCD and QEMU.</p>

 <h3>Networking &amp; Administration</h3>
 <p>I administer several machine as simply a part of software development
 and ensure they all run smoothly  and can synchronise and backup their